Skip to content

 Can my student be picked-up or dropped off from a childcare address/babysitter?

 Yes.
-As long as the childcare/babysitter is located at an address that is eligible for transportation from your student’s school, and the arrangements are consistent (i.e. always pick-up from the designated address and/or dropped off at a designated address).
+As long as the childcare/babysitter is located at an address that is eligible for transportation from your student’s school, and the student is transported to and from the same location each day.

 Click here to see if your student is eligible for transportation from their childcare/babysitter address.